stelford/inkbird_mqtt/README.md

 # inkbird_mqtt
-Inkbird Btle devices to MQTT via ESP#@
+Inkbird Btle devices to MQTT via ESP32

 Why does this exist ?